kwikswap/Standard-Token-list/README.md

 A site to help users discover and get info about lists.

-Token Lists is a community-led initiative to improve discoverability, reputation and trust in ERC20 token lists in a manner that is inclusive, transparent, and decentralized.
+Token List is a community-led initiative to improve discoverability, reputation and trust in ERC20 token lists in a manner that is inclusive, transparent, and decentralized.

-Read the specification for more information: https://github.com/kwikswap/token-lists
+Read the specification for more information: https://github.com/kwikswap/Standard-Token-list/

 ---